RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/sccforest.png
    :align: center

-   The Strongly Connected Components as a Forest of Trees
+   Figure 37: The Strongly Connected Components as a Forest of Trees